pantheon-systems/documentation/source/_docs/sites.md

 On this tab you can create backups, restore from an existing backup, or view the backup log to see a list of your prior backups.
 For detailed information, see [Backups](/docs/backups).

 ## Security
 Set a common password for accessing an environment to add an extra layer of security to prevent unwanted access to an environment.
-For more details, see [Locking Your Site](/docs/lock-environment/).
+For more details, see [Security on the Pantheon Dashboard](/docs/security/).

 ## Site UUID
 Every user, organization, product and site is assigned a UUID which is internal to Pantheon.
 The site UUID is found within the URL for the site Dashboard and resembles the following: